PhoenixWeaver/BTPW_PhoenixFlix/README.md

 - **YouTube API**: Enabling seamless integration of Christian content including Bible videos, Christian songs, and LDS content
 - **YouTube Content Creators**: For providing uplifting Christian content, Bible teachings, and inspirational music
 - **Christian Community**: For inspiring content that strengthens faith and family values
+- **Neon**: Modern serverless PostgreSQL with auto-scaling and branch-based development
-- **AIVEN**: Reliable PostgreSQL hosting for both movie and Christian content databases
+- **Aiven**: Enterprise-grade PostgreSQL hosting with high availability and automatic backups
+- **Render**: Reliable backend hosting platform with automatic deployment
+- **Vercel**: Frontend and Email CDN hosting with global edge network
 - **Go Community**: For excellent libraries and frameworks that made this possible

 ### **💡 Special Recognition**